GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### How do we convince people that in programming simplicity and clarity — in short: what mathematicians call "elegance" — are not a dispensable luxury, but a crucial matter that decides between success and failure?
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts